sebadv/ha-parking-gent/README.md

-# Gent Parking Occupancy
+# Parkeerbezetting Gent

 [![HACS Integration][hacs_badge]](https://github.com/hacs)
 ![Parkeerbezetting Gent Logo](custom_components/gent_parking/logo.png)

-Gent Parking Occupancy is a Home Assistant custom integration that provides **live occupancy data** for parking garages in Ghent, Belgium.
+Parkeerbezetting Gent is a Home Assistant custom integration that provides **live occupancy data** for parking garages in Ghent, Belgium.
 Once installed via HACS, you can select which garages to monitor, and Home Assistant will create a sensor for each, showing the current number of available parking spaces.

 ## Features